bitcoinfees/zerofee/README.md

 (c) 2014 bitcoinfees

+Note: This no longer works as the API provider has gone offline.

 A JavaScript tool that calculates the [Priority](https://en.bitcoin.it/wiki/Transaction_fees#Technical_info) of unconfirmed transactions in the mempool, and provides estimates on when Priority becomes sufficiently high for inclusion in a block.

 Data is obtained through the [helloblock.io](https://helloblock.io) API.